 BUT this modern basket can serve as a place to stash all the things you don’t really want to look at all the time (read: Barbies) or just the things that need to say together in one spot (read: the yarn for your next crochet project).

 In any case, this easy crochet basket pattern is filled with texture and functional sturdiness thanks to the Lion Brand Fast-Track yarn.
 I’ve used Fast-Track for other projects like the Audrey Tote as well as the finger crochet market bag and each time I’ve been so pleased with how nice the yarn is to crochet and how good it looks in the finished project.
 (You can see all the fun colors Fast-Track comes in here!
-The creative names of the colors might be my favorite part.)
+The creative names of the colors might be my favorite part.
+And if you’d to order a kit with all the yarn needed to make this basket, you can do so here.)

 The handles in this easy crochet basket pattern are optional, so feel free to skip them if you’d rather not have handles or you’d prefer leather handles like I added to the Dollar Store Twine + Thrifted Belt Basket.